 Playwright: To install and setup PlayWright refer to this official documentation – https://playwright.dev/docs/intro

 Programming Languages Support

-The language support for the Selenium, WebDriverIO, Nightwatch, Cypress and Playwright are mentioned in the below table.
+The language support for Selenium, WebDriverIO, Nightwatch, Cypress, and Playwright are mentioned in the below table.

 It is critical to pick an automation tool that works with popular browsers like Chrome, Firefox, Safari, Edge, and others.
 Most of these tools support various browsers for automation purposes.
 The chart below shows a comparison.